 With the British weather being so unpredictable, planning what you are going to wear and layering up is an essential part of putting together an outfit.
 Plus it can be so much fun trying out what you already have with something new.
 As long as your colour palette works together across all the layers, you’re on the right track.
 You can then be sure if its too warm you could take your coat off and maybe just have a chunky sweater or a drench coat with a nice top/dress.

 Don’t forget you can also layer up using scarfs and hats if its too warm for a winter coat but cold for just wearing a jumper or a drench coat.

 WHAT DO I NEED TO AVOID?

 Your family is the main focus in all the photographs we create, therefore its important to ensure there is nothing there that would take the attention away from that.

 There are two things you need to avoid when looking at what to wear to your photo shoot, in autumn and all year round.

 Any clothing with big prints, texts and logos.
 They are hugely distracting.

 Secondly, any miss matching colours or bright/neon type colours, particularly during autumn shoots.

 I hope this blog has been helpful to you.
-Further down I have put together some clothing inspiration for children using three different retailers with stock they have in now.
-If you would like to shop anything you see, just simply click the photo and it will take you to their website.
+Further down I have put together some clothing inspiration for children using three different retailers as an idea from this year.
+And I can certainly tell so far that this autumns colours are very neutral.